BestTimesToVisit.com Logo

 activity

-Ascend the ancient fortifications of St. John's Fortress before the heat of the day and the crowds descend.
-The 1,350 steps are a rewarding challenge, leading you to breathtaking panoramic views of the Bay of Kotor bathed in the soft, golden light of early morning.
-Wear sturdy shoes and bring water; the climb is steep but the solitude and scenery are unparalleled.
+Ascend the ancient fortifications of St. John's Fortress before the midday sun heats the stone.
+The 1,350 steps are a rewarding challenge, leading to unparalleled panoramic views of the Bay of Kotor.
+Go early to avoid crowds and the heat, and keep an eye out for the wild cats that call the ruins home.

 cultural